ParadauxIO/gsheets-roster-parser/README.md

 Only run this one week at a time.

 After that it's just a matter of running main.py
 `$ python3 main.py`

-You will be prompted to login to your google account, credentials are saved in token.json but you can either delete this or keep it so you don't need to login next time you go to login.
+You will be prompted to login to your google account, credentials are saved in token.json but you can either delete this or keep it so you don't need to login next time you go to parse your roster.